Clarity comes from key messaging, the cornerstone of an effective communications strategy

 - Individually, are your stakeholders unclear about the value you bring to the organization?

 - Are you communicating projects, research and/or initiatives in a clear, concise and jargon free way to your targeted audiences?
 As a result, are these audiences taking specific desired actions related to your big-picture overarching goals?
 Or is it too difficult to explain and you are not sure about your objectives?

 - As a team, is everyone on the same page?
-If asked individually about team goals, would all members communicate the same message?
-Do you wonder if engagement would improve if there was better understanding about purpose?
+If asked, would all team members share the same key messages?

 - Are your stakeholders – whether internal or external – not responding to your communications across different mediums?

-If you - an academic, researcher, subject matter expert, L&D professional, or leader of a team / organization - grapple with any of these questions, then you need to devise (or re-create) your key messages.
+If you - a researcher, subject matter expert, L&D professional, or leader of a team / organization - grapple with any of these questions, then you should consider devising (or re-creating) your key messages.
 Messaging serves as the cornerstone of a communications strategy.
 For example, organizational “About Us” website sections and individual LinkedIn summaries should be based on key messages.
 Everyone internally on a team should have access to key messaging materials and then use them in their every day work so there is alignment.
 There should be a common thread between key messages, external visibility and your overall goals.